peteroupc/peteroupc.github.io/bernapprox.md

 [^2]: choose(_n_, _k_) = (1\*2\*3\*...\*_n_)/((1\*...\*_k_)\*(1\*...\*(_n_&minus;_k_))) =  _n_!/(_k_! * (_n_ &minus; _k_)!) $={n \choose k}$ is a _binomial coefficient_, or the number of ways to choose _k_ out of _n_ labeled items.
 It can be calculated, for example, by calculating _i_/(_n_&minus;_i_+1) for each integer _i_ satisfying _n_&minus;_k_+1 &le; _i_ &le; _n_, then multiplying the results (Yannis Manolopoulos.
 2002.
 "Binomial coefficient computation: recursion or iteration?", SIGCSE Bull.
 34, 4 (December 2002), 65–67.
 DOI: [**https://doi.org/10.1145/820127.820168**](https://doi.org/10.1145/820127.820168)).
 For every _m_>0, choose(_m_, 0) = choose(_m_, _m_) = 1 and choose(_m_, 1) = choose(_m_, $m-1$) = _m_; also, in this document, choose(_n_, _k_) is 0 when _k_ is less than 0 or greater than _n_.<br>_n_! = 1\*2\*3\*...\*_n_ is also known as $n$ factorial; in this document, (0!) = 1.

 [^3]: S.N.
-Bernstein, "Démonstration du théorème de Weierstrass fondée sur le calcul de probabilités", Comm.
+Bernstein, "Démonstration du théorème de Weierstrass fondée sur le calcul des probabilités", Comm.
 Kharkov Math.
 Soc.
 13, 1-2, 1912.

 [^4]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.